Projects and workspace

 Create a project

-The observed form contains the following fields:
+The form contains the following fields:

 - Project ID;